shidel/FDI/README.md

         FVERB       = When is 'y', more status messages appear.

+        FMEDIA      = Is the path to the FreeDOS installation packages.

 ### Options configured by FDASK???.BAT files.

         OVOL        If drive is formatted, set its labal to this text